rotki/rotki/docs/api.rst

    :statuscode 400: Provided JSON or data is in some way malformed.
 The accounts to add contained invalid addresses or were an empty list.
    :statuscode 409: User is not logged in.
 Some error occured when re-querying the balances after addition.
 Provided tags do not exist.
 Check message for details.
    :statuscode 500: Internal Rotki error
-   :statuscode 502: Error occured with some external service query such as blockcypher.
+   :statuscode 502: Error occured with some external service query such as blockstream.
 Check message for details.

 Deleting BTC xpubs
 ========================